 What is the ISNONTEXT Function?

-The ISNONTEXT Function is categorized under Information functions.
+The ISNONTEXT Function is categorized under Excel Information functions.
 The function helps to check if a cell contains text or not (is anything typed into a cell?).
-It will return TRUE if the value is text and if not, a FALSE value.
+It will return TRUE if the value is text and if not, FALSE.
 For example, if the given value is a number, date, or time, ISNONTEXT will return a FALSE.

 The ISNONTEXT function uses the following arguments: